 HealthTrust's Long-Term Disability plan can pick up where short-term disability leaves off or can be offered on its own.
-Becoming disabled for longer than six months can have serious financial implications for any individual or family.
-While some individuals can tap into their savings to get by without working, few people can afford to stop working altogether for an extended period of time.

 HealthTrust's Long-Term Disability plans are provided in partnership with National Insurance Services and Madison National Life Insurance Company.